bobmonsour/11tybundle.dev/src/posts/11ty-bundle-35.md

 If you've ever been looking for options to add forms to your static site, well [this CloudCannon page is for you](https://cloudcannon.com/jamstack-ecosystem/contact-forms/).
 I'd give you a count of all the options, but it's just too many to eyeball...and I'm in a hurry right now.

-## Eleventy Base Blog update
+## Eleventy Base WebC update

-The [Eleventy Base Blog using WebC](https://github.com/11ty/eleventy-base-webc) has been updated to Eleventy 3.0.0 using ESM.
+The [Eleventy Base WebC starter](https://github.com/11ty/eleventy-base-webc) has been updated to Eleventy 3.0.0 using ESM.
 It's a great way to get your blogging started with Eleventy and WebC.
 It's just sitting there, waiting to be deployed.

 ## Email or beer?